The Procedural Gap Project

 They diagnose the structural design of legal procedure itself — identifying the specific rules that make bad outcomes systematically inevitable for one class of party, regardless of the underlying facts.

-Three tools.
+Four tools.
 One pattern.

 Legal disputes that look like they are about a specific wall, a specific expert, or a specific contract are sometimes about something else entirely: a structural gap in the design of the rules governing that dispute — a place where the legal architecture runs out, where the incentive structure goes uncorrected, and where the party who knows how to exploit the gap wins not because they are right, but because the rules make their winning structurally inevitable.

-The three instruments on this platform each measure a different expression of this same underlying pattern.
+The four instruments on this platform each measure a different expression of this same underlying pattern.
 They produce a number — not a qualitative opinion — so the structural problem can be named, scored, and argued before litigation entrenches it.

 I